elastic/endpoint-package/README.md

 The essential steps are listed here:

-- Edit/add custom schema files as needed to define any fields that don't exist in ECS core
+- Edit/add custom schema files as needed to define any fields that doesn't exist in ECS core

 - Update the subset files for the particular event that is being changed or create a new subset file